BaronBonet/blog/src/content/posts/renovating-a-dutch-apartment-from-1906.md

   - Tile the toilet room and install toilet and fixtures.
   - Install parquet flooring and skirting
   - Install kitchen appliances and counter tops.

+Dear Clèment,

+Thanks for answering.
+We're still interested and have a few more questions :)

+- Since I don't see a floor plan on the permit I'm assuming (as long as the exterior is not changed) we can do what we want (within reason e.g. changing walls or location of bathrooms) with the interior.
+Is this correct?
+- What would be the next steps
+- We would like to see the place is a virtual tour possible?
+After that I think we'd also want to visit the structure in person, we can arrange that quickly but wouldn't want to make a trip now if the property is sold.